 PPC campaign change requests vary

-We have seen many kinds of requests for changes in campaigns from PPC advertising clients.
-Many of them are good suggestions and we can either implement them immediately or schedule them, as described above.
+We’ve seen many diffferent types of requests from clients.
+Many of them are useful suggestions and we can either implement them immediately or schedule them, as described above.

-Some suggestions for changes run counter to our PPC know-how and “best practices” because a surprising amount of what works in PPC campaigns is non-obvious or even “counter-intuitive”; and there are many hidden “gotchas”.
+Some suggestions for changes run counter to our PPC know-how and “best practices”.
+That’s because a surprising amount of what works in PPC campaigns is non-obvious or even “counter-intuitive”; and there are many hidden “gotchas”.